 to use the new features introduced in the new version or

-to introduce fixes in order to make your app run correctly on Oreo.
+to introduce fixes in order to make your app run correctly on the newest version of Android.

 Android users tend to care whether applications use the newer features of the OS.
 New features are perceived as an attempt to innovate and improve the app.
 It shows that you care about the user experience.